SandaruKasa/unisearch/README.txt

-This file is in UTF-8 encoding.
+unisearch is a fork of https://github.com/garabik/unicode

-To use unicode utility, you need:
+To use unisearch utility, you need:
  - python3
- - there is still some python2 compatibility, but now it is unsupported (and will fail when UnicodeData.txt is compressed)
  - (recommended) UnicodeData.txt file in /usr/share/unicode/, ~/.unicode/ or current
    working directory.
     - apt-get install unicode-data  # Debian
     - dnf install unicode-ucd       # Fedora
-    - unicode --download            # try to download the file
+    - unisearch --download          # try to download the file
  - if you want to see Unicode block information, you also need Blocks.txt file, which you should put into /usr/share/unicode/, ~/.unicode/ or current working directory.